Noise Levels in Memorial Parkway, Katy, TX | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 959 Memorial Parkway residents, or 23.7%, live above that level.
 By land area, 28.4% of Memorial Parkway is above 55 dBA.

 Average noise levels for Memorial Parkway residents, grouped by direction from the center of Memorial Parkway.
-Northern Memorial Parkway carries the highest population-weighted average; Eastern Memorial Parkway carries the lowest.
-Just 24% of residents in Eastern Memorial Parkway live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in Northern Memorial Parkway.
+The highest population-weighted average is in northern Memorial Parkway; the lowest is in northwestern Memorial Parkway, where just 20% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Northern Memorial Parkway